EXCLUSIVE-As US navigates summer of strikes, Biden's top labor adviser exits, source says

 Biden's chief of staff, Jeff Zients, praised Drake's "sharp policy focus" and "deep relationships" and said "nobody could have served better" as Biden's voice in working with unions.

-(Reporting by Nandita Bose in Washington; Editing by Trevor Hunnicutt and David Gregorio)
+(Reporting by Nandita Bose in Washington; Editing by Trevor Hunnicutt, David Gregorio and Mark Potter)

 ((nandita.bose@thomsonreuters.com; +12023545868; Reuters Messaging: nandita.bose.reuters.com@reuters.net))